 Make Your School

-How can students learn to deal with the challenges of digitization?
-In the project "Make Your School - Your Ideas Workshop"project, they have the opportunity to tackle problems at their school using digital and technical tools.
-On so-called hackdays, they can help shape their school and solve self-selected projects to improve the school with programming, tinkering and handicrafts.
-As part of "Make Your School," we will be going to four different schools in Karlsruhe next year together with the KIT Faculty of Electrical Engineering and Information Technology (ETIT).
+How can students learn to deal with the challenges of digitalization?
+In the project "Make Your School - Your Ideas Workshop" project, they have the opportunity to tackle problems at their school using digital and technical tools.
+At so-called hackdays, they actively help shape their school: They choose projects themselves with which they want to improve their learning environment and implement them by programming, tinkering and crafting.

 Michael Gauss